 Scientifically speaking, both CBD and THC have the exact same molecular structure: 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms, but a tiny difference in how the atoms are arranged leads to different effects on your body.
 Jeffrey Raber, CEO of California-based cannabis chemistry lab The Werc Shop, describes it well, “it’s a wildly different key going into the lock.”

 Where THC binds with the cannabinoid 1 (CB1) receptors in the brain (producing a high), CBD binds very weakly, if at all, to CB1 receptors, but has a stronger affinity for CB2 receptors.
-A bunch of very particular reactions occur in the middle and the result is that THC produces psychoactive effects by affecting the brain and spinal cord, while CBD acts on the receptors that help reduce inflammation (aiding in a number of ailments) without being psychoactive.
+A bunch of very particular reactions occur in the middle and the result is that THC produces psychoactive effects by affecting the brain and spinal cord, while CBD acts on the other receptors without being psychoactive.

 POTENTIAL USES AND HEALTH BENEFITS OF CBD